Bobby Bowden was One of College-Football's Greatest Chiefs: A Personal Remembrance of Florida State

 Spurrier was one of my guys, too, partially defined by his battles with Bowden, but I kept that to myself.
 Head to head, I rooted always for Florida State.
-That rivalry would give me at least five of my favorite and greatest college football games of all time within a seven year stretch, and change forever the standard I set for college football.
+That rivalry would give me at least five of my favorite and greatest college football games of all time within a seven year stretch, and change forever the standard I set for the sport.
 It was one of those natural peaks where everything came together at once into an incredible crescendo.
 You were lucky if you were there to watch it.

-It was only interesting that he was a Christian because of the way he carried himself.
 Bowden led his football teams with personal values that transcended the sport, which is what all the greatest coaches and teachers do.
 He left people better than he found them.

 I was glad to learn that Bowden was the real deal, and the man and team I had backed as a child were not some dressed-for-TV fraud but something sincere.
 Bowden did it his way, and his way was good.